 1980s Baum Pendant Lamp

-Materials: Wood, brown/smoked glass with trees printed on it. some metal parts.
+Materials: Curved wood rods.
+Brown/smoked curved glass with trees printed on it.
+Some metal parts.
 Bakelite socket.

 Chain Length: 60 cm / 23.62”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.